×

 3. Sandy beach breaks

 There might be nothing more soothing than stretching your toes over soft, ocean sand.
 That’s what is best about beach breaks: they’re made up of sand.
-You won’t have the misfortune of stepping on a sea urchin or catching an overhead-sized wave, only to drop in too late and come crashing down on sharp, jagged reef, consider yourself lucky.
-Surf injuries (especially in tropical destinations) are very dangerous—and we’re not even talking about sharks, yet.
+You won’t have the misfortune of stepping on a sea urchin or catching an overhead-sized wave, only to drop in too late and come crashing down on sharp, jagged reef.
+Surf injuries (especially in tropical destinations) are very dangerous — and we’re not even talking about sharks, yet.

-Luckily, most Costa Rican breaks are sandy shorebreaks, meaning that if you fall off your board (which, as a beginner happens), you won’t hit the razor-sharp reef.
+Luckily, most Costa Rican breaks are sandy shorebreaks, meaning that if you fall off your board (which, as a beginner, happens), you won’t hit razor-sharp reef.
 In fact, most of the breaks are in water deep enough that you don’t have to worry about hitting the bottom!

 4. Very few sharks